JupiterOne/graph-zoom/docs/jupiterone.md

 ### In Zoom

-1. Go to [Build App](https://marketplace.zoom.us/develop/create) page on Zoom Marketplace and click 'Create' under the Server-to-Server OAuth app type.
+1. In the Zoom App Marketplace, go to the Develop dropdown menu in the top-right corner and select [Build App](https://marketplace.zoom.us/develop/create).
 2. Enter an app name to begin creation.
 3. Take note of your `Account ID`, `Client ID`, and `Client secret` and supply it to the .env file.